methods hero image

 Conclusion

 It was a long read, huh?
 Yet, there are other Agile workflow methodologies in the IT area like Feature-Driven Development (FDD), the Crystal methodology, and others.
-The overall advantage of all agile methodologies is the ability to adapt and change at any step (depending on feedback, market conditions, corporate obstacles, etc.).
+The overall advantage of all Agile methodologies is the ability to adapt and change at any step (depending on feedback, market conditions, corporate obstacles, etc.).

 That’s what the most popular web development techniques look like.